-Structural approaches, as I have indicated, focus on the way economic organisation and relationships create and sustain both wealth and poverty.
-In this respect, although such relationships have clear cultural effects (in terms of who is - and who isn't - likely to experience poverty), structural poverty theorists argue that to understand the existence and persistence of poverty it is necessary to understand its wider theoretical context; people fall into - or fail to get out of - poverty not because of their individual and social character deficiencies but because of way society is structured against them.
+Structural approaches, as we've indicated, focus on the way economic organisation and relationships create and sustain both wealth and poverty.
+In this respect, although such relationships have clear cultural effects (in terms of who is - and who isn't - likely to experience poverty), structural poverty theorists argue that to understand the existence and persistence of poverty it's necessary to understand its wider theoretical context;

+people fall into - or fail to get out of - poverty not because of their individual and social character deficiencies but because of way society is structured against them.

 Poverty, from this perspective, forces people to behave in certain ways.

-Thus, although Lewis originally argued cultures adapt to social and economic conditions and, in the process, develop and perpetuate self-defeating strategies, structural theorists argue these strategies are not necessarily chosen from a wide range of possibilities; rather, they are 'chosen' because they the only ones available to the poor.
+Thus, although Lewis originally argued cultures adapt to social and economic conditions and, in the process, develop and perpetuate selfdefeating strategies, structural theorists argue these strategies are not necessarily chosen from a wide range of possibilities; rather, they are "chosen" because they the only ones available to the poor.
 Rather than blaming the victims of poverty for their poverty, therefore, structural approaches seek to understand how and why there are victims in the first place.
-Given this observation, we can dig a little deeper into structural approaches by thinking, in the first instance, about poverty as risk.
-This approach starts by taking note of the structural factors in any society relating to poverty.
-For example, we have already noted a selection of these in terms of things like: the nature of the economic system; regional differences relating to different types of labour market (and how changes in labour markets result in differences in employment and unemployment) and the impact of globalisation on national and international markets.
-In addition, we have noted how the risk of poverty may be associated with cultural factors such as gender and ethnicity.
+Given this observation, we can dig a little deeper into structural approaches by thinking, in the first instance, about poverty as: